Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 A visual investigation into how aggregated data can reverse localized trends, illustrating the importance of weighting and context in data science.

 -   **Concept:** Simpson’s Paradox occurs when a trend appearing in different groups of data disappears or reverses when those groups are combined.
-It highlights how "lurking variables"—specifically the size of the groups being compared—can distort the global average.
+It highlights how "lurking variables"—specifically the distribution of data points—can create a misleading global average.

--   **Key Visual:** The paradox is mapped onto a four-quadrant coordinate grid.
-By using quadrants, the animation clearly separates "High Success/Low Volume" from "Low Success/High Volume."
-The Aggregate Vector (yellow dashed line) is shown "tilting" toward the quadrant with the higher volume, visually demonstrating the Weighting Bias.
+-   **Key Visual:** The paradox is visualized using two distinct data clusters.
+While the **Local Truths** (Blue and Red vectors) clearly show positive upward trends, the **Aggregate Trend** (White dashed line) connects the clusters in a way that tilts downward.
+This "Global Lie" visually demonstrates how the relative positioning of groups can flip the perceived narrative of the data.

+-   **The HUD:** A stationary scoreboard tracks the trends in real-time, highlighting the "Upward" local performance against the "Downward" global illusion to ensure the viewer catches the reversal.

 -   **File:** `simpsons-paradox-how-data-can-be-a-mathematical-illusion.py`